Read aloud and proud: Strategies for children

 Not only that but you are inadvertently helping them develop their linguistic skills as they read more widely and learn words in context.
 They will undoubtedly become more creative in their descriptive language as their knowledge of, and love for, the English language grows.

 It isn’t just fiction.
-Reading provides our children with an opportunity to become an independent learner.
-If they want to find out about Dinosaurs, for example, you are giving them to tools to investigate a topic for themselves, develop an opinion and ask questions about it.
+Reading provides our children with an opportunity to become independent learners.
+If they want to find out about Dinosaurs, for example, you are giving them tools to investigate a topic for themselves, develop an opinion and ask questions about it.#

 At Explore Learning we are all about encouraging children to enjoy reading, writing, maths and learning.
 Here are a few of my tips as a parent and as Head of Curriculum at Explore, on how parents, older brothers and sisters, friends, grandparents and relatives can help children to remove any inhibitions they may have to read aloud and walk proud with a book in hand:

 - Start young.
-Even if they’re too young to read themselves, read to your child so they are introduced to the joy of reading and the habit of a bedtime story.
+Even if they’re too young to read themselves, read aloud to children so they are introduced to the joy of reading and the habit of a bedtime story.

 - Read on the go.
-If you are going to the park or beach take some books and read outdoors.
+If you are going to the park or beach choose books to take and read outdoors.
 If you have a long journey, suggest bringing their book along to read in the car or on the train.

 - Book clubs.
 Look out for book clubs in the local library or in centres such as Explore Learning that often run through the summer holidays.
 These are great for getting a group of children together to share their thoughts on books and make recommendations to their peers.